 - A student is medically eligible for homebound services if the absence at home is anticipated to be at least four weeks.

-- Extending homebound services beyond six weeks requires a physician's reassessment of the student's medical condition with written recommendations sent to the Homebound/ Hospital Education Center Director.
+- Extending homebound services beyond four weeks requires a physician's reassessment of the student's medical condition with written recommendations sent to the Homebound/Hospital Education Center Director.

 - While awaiting the beginning of homebound services, a parent or guardian should obtain textbooks and assignments from the home school through the school guidance office.

 - Multiple trips a week to home schools to pick up and return assignments are costly, time consuming and diminish instructional time with students.
 This year, homebound teachers will visit home schools once a week.
-The designated day for our visits to home schools is Friday of each week.
-Student assignments, materials and tests will need to be available in the guidance office by 8:30 AM each Friday.
-Complete work will most often be returned to home schools on Friday.
+The designated day for our visits to home schools is Wednesday of each week.
+Student assignments, materials and tests will need to be available in the guidance office by 8:30 AM each Wednesday.

 To secure homebound services a parent or guardian must: